frieds/frieds.github.io/content/article/date_science_reality_doesnt_meet_expectations.md

 Imagine wanting to investigate a hunch in the data and having to wait hours for it!
 Then, imagine you made a mistake in the SQL query, had to re-implement it and wait hours again!
 That’s practically waiting a whole day without even getting the data!

 On the job, if you notice poor infrastructure, speak up to your manager early on.
 Clearly document the problem, and try to incorporate a data engineering, infrastructure, or devops team to help resolve the issue!
+I'd also encourage you to learn these skills too!

 ### 7. Data work can be profoundly unethical.
 Moral courage required